invoiceninja/invoiceninja/README.md

 * [Mike Skaggs](https://github.com/titan-fail)

 ## License
-Invoice Ninja is released under the Attribution Assurance License.
-See [LICENSE](LICENSE) for details.
+Invoice Ninja is released under the Elastic License 2.0 See [LICENSE](LICENSE) for details.